tomkiefhaber/dotfiles/vim/bundle/vim-coffee-script/readme.md

 This project adds [CoffeeScript] support to the vim editor.
-Currently, it supports [almost][todo] all of CoffeeScript 0.9.2's syntax and indentation style.
+Currently, it supports [almost][todo] all of CoffeeScript's syntax and indentation style.

 ![Screenshot][screenshot]